 Step 1.
 Download the App

 Download and install the software from the current website.

 Step 2.
 Prepare Files

-Open a file in the PDF Editor using the Open File button at the top of the program window.
+Open a file in the PDF Editor using the Open File button.
 Open two or more files from which you wish to collect pages in different tabs.

 Step 3.
 Collect Individual Pages from Different Documents

 Delete the unwanted pages from the first PDF file.
 Then, copy pages from other files and insert them into the first file by dragging and dropping them or using the Copy and Paste commands in the Manage Pages mode menu.